Kaylotura/buster-world/proposal.md

 ## Technical Components

-Much of the game is going to take place in Python, whereas JavaScript will do much of the rendering through JQuery.
+Much of the game is going to take place in JavaScript, with the rendering handled with JQuery.

-The objects of the game will largely interact as Python classes; this would include Character, Bubbles, and Chains.
-Most of the game engine will be hosted in Python modules as well, including the random creation of Bubbles; how Bubbles, Characters, and Chains all interact; the limit on using one chain at a time; and ending the game when the player gets to 0 resolve.
+The objects of the game will largely interact through JavaScript structures; this would include Character, Bubbles, and Chains.
+Most of the game engine and logic will be hosted in JavaScript modules as well, including the random creation of Bubbles; how Bubbles, Characters, and Chains all interact; the limit on using one chain at a time; and ending the game when the player gets to 0 resolve.

+Python will store character scores and be used to manipulate the data-base of high scores.

-Through the use of Javascript will be used to render the game, largely through JQuery, the Google Maps API, and the Geolocations API.
+The rendering will largely be handled through JQuery, the Google Maps API, and the Geolocations API.
 I will also be using the BlockJS framework to structure Strike Boxes in order to initiate the interactions between Bubbles, Characters, Chains, and Buildings.
 I anticipate being able to animate the game using Javascript and Jquerey alone, but if I run into any stumbling blocks I can turn to some of the useful libraries listed below.

 I also anticipate much of the HTML and CSS to be relatively minimal, but rendered in realtime through Jquery and DOM Manipulation.